groovy-tutorial/groovy-tutorial/manuscript/09/09_21_Traits.md

 This works fine as `SportingEvent` has a `name` property but there's nothing enforcing this and you're exposed to the risk of a `groovy.lang.MissingPropertyException` being raised at runtime if the method/property/field can't be found.

 The `@groovy.transform.SelfType` annotation is used if a trait needs to be tied to a specific implementing class.
-The example below demonstrates the `Running` trait annotated with `@SelfType(SportingEvent)`, indicating that the trait should only by implemented by `SportingEvent` (or one of its subtypes):
+The example below demonstrates the `Running` trait annotated with `@SelfType(SportingEvent)`, indicating that the trait should only by implemented by `SportingEvent` (or one of its subclasses):

 {lang=Java}
 <<[The `@SelfType` annotation](code/09/sport_selftype.groovy)